Sundae2608/BattleSimulation/docs/Tasks.md

 These are the tasks that have to be done too improve the game

 ## High priorities
-* Determine a good system of constants.
-Eventually, most constants should be local to the unit.
+* Determine a good system of model.constants.
+Eventually, most model.constants should be local to the unit.
 * Create the fighting stance for the unit
     * This goes with the fighting system.
 * Camera system.
 This is critical if any documentary is to be successful.
-A freewheeling camera allows watching the battle from different angle and also a lighter rendering of the army.
+A freewheeling view.camera allows watching the battle from different angle and also a lighter rendering of the army.
-* Mouse control of all units in the army.
+* Mouse control of all model.units in the army.
 * Dead soldier should stack on top of each other instead of

 ## Medium priorities